Bali Seascape Beach Club – Affordable and convenient resort catering to families.

 - Area: Faces the coast in a tranquil area.
-Along a quiet laneway that starts where the main road heads inland, but only 200m from the facilities and transport along the main road in Candidasa.
+Along a quiet lane that starts where the main road heads inland, but only 200m from the facilities and transport along the main road in Candidasa.

 - How to Get There: Few metered taxis and chartered cars from the airport (about 2 hours) will take anyone this far, so best to arrange transfers from the hotel.
-See under Local Transport later about tourist shuttle buses.
+See under Local Transport below about tourist shuttle buses.

 Bali Seascape Beach Club – The Basics